firsttris/ccu-addon-mui/README.md

 Numerous web-based solutions are mired in antiquated commonJS code, entangled in the callback chaos.

-Our aim is to craft a simple, yet fast, responsive web UI as an add-on to your CCU3.
+Our aim is to craft a simple, yet fast, responsive Web UI as an add-on to your CCU3.

 # Technology Stack